redcode/Z80/README.md

 ```

 **Parameters**
-`object` → A pointer to an emulator instance.
+`object` → A pointer to a Z80 emulator instance object.

 #### `z80_run`